Up to 50% off sofas & mattresses — limited‑time deals.

 This page explains exactly how we test mattress cooling.

-I also show how our clinical advisor, Dr. Adrian Walker, reads our data from a sleep-medicine and thermoregulation perspective.
+I walk through the process step by step, from controlled heat checks to overnight logs in real bedrooms.
+I also show how our clinical advisor, Dr. Adrian Walker, interprets our findings from a sleep-medicine and ergonomics perspective.

 Why Mattress Cooling Matters For Real Sleep